Efficient Cross-Validation for Sparse Linear Regression: Numerical Experiments

-We compare against the following state-of-the-art methods, using in-built functions to approximately minimize the cross-validation loss with respect to the method's hyperparameters via grid search, and subsequently fit a regression model on the entire dataset with these cross-validated parameters (see also \cite{bertsimas2020sparse2} for a detailed discussion of these approaches): \begin{itemize} \item The \verb|ElasticNet| method in the ubiquitous \verb|GLMNet| package, with grid search on their parameter $\alpha \in \{0, 0.1, 0.2, \ldots, 1\}$ \item The Minimax Concave Penalty (MCP) as implemented in the \verb|R| package \verb|ncvreg|, using the \verb|cv.ncvreg| function with default parameters to (approximately) minimize the cross-validation error. \end{itemize} We compare performance in terms of the Mean Square Error, namely
+We compare against the following state-of-the-art methods, using built-in functions to approximately minimize the cross-validation loss with respect to the method's hyperparameters via grid search, and subsequently fit a regression model on the entire dataset with these cross-validated parameters (see also \cite{bertsimas2020sparse2} for a detailed discussion of these approaches): \begin{itemize} \item The \verb|ElasticNet| method in the ubiquitous \verb|glmnet| package, with grid search on their parameter $\alpha \in \{0, 0.1, 0.2, \ldots, 1\}$ \item The Minimax Concave Penalty (MCP) as implemented in the \verb|R| package \verb|ncvreg|, using the \verb|cv.ncvreg| function with default parameters to minimize the {five-fold} cross-validation error. \item The \verb|L0Learn.cvfit| method implemented in the \verb|L0Learn| \verb|R| package \citep[cf.][]{hazimeh2020fast}, with five folds, a grid of $10$ different values of $\gamma$ and default parameters otherwise. \end{itemize} { Note that we use default parameters for glmnet, MCP, and L0Learn to reflect typical practitioner usage.
+In particular, we do not impose an explicit cardinality budget for ElasticNet or MCP because neither method provides a parameter option to do so.
+Similarly, we do not explicitly impose a cardinality constraint in \verb|L0Learn|, because \verb|L0Learn| penalizes rather than constrains cardinality.}